Angular Integration Guide

 import { Component, OnInit } from '@angular/core';

-import { AuthService } from './services/auth.service'; // Your auth service
+import { AuthService } from './services/auth.service'; // your own auth service

 export class AppComponent implements OnInit {